annkissam/adify_scripts_for_annkissam/README.md

 ### CI

+- CI is set for OSX (Latest version as of 7/2019) and Ubuntu
 - By default CI runs in Mock mode, where it doesn't test everything.
 This is done to keep the test suite from taking 30 minutes.
 In order to override it, add `[FULL_TEST_CI]` to the commit message